 - You already have a website and want to build an app for the lowest price in a short time

 All things considered, gaming apps seem to suit the hybrid approach.
 Because there is only a handful of features that you need to adjust for each platform.
 For everything else, the difference between a native app and hybrid app development is noticeable.
 So, who is the winner in “Native vs Hybrid” battle?
-When you hire an app developer or contact a mobile development agency, they’re likely to suggest the first and we agree.
+When you hire an app developer or contact a mobile development agency with a goal to build an app that makes money they’re likely to suggest the first and we agree.

-When you build native mobile apps, it might take a little more investment (in time and money) but the end product is well worthwhile.
+When you build native mobile apps, it might take a little more investments (in time and money) but the end product is well worthwhile.
 Suddenly, you’re offering a personalized service for customers of all markets.
 This will allow you to build a solid reputation in the industry!